morphognosis/HoneyBees/Readme.txt

 Relative to its orientation, bee can sense the contents of the cell immediately in front of it:
 1. Adjacent bee:
    a.
 Orientation, or NA.
    b.
-Distance signal to nectar: none, near, medium, far, or NA.
+Distance signal to nectar: distance or NA.
 2. Object: hive, outside, nearest flower distance or NA, adjacent flower with nectar or no nectar.

 Responses: wait, forward, turn left, turn right, extract nectar, deposit nectar, signal nectar distance: near, medium, far.